The Impact of Giving

 I am looking forward to our growing artistic endeavors in these updated spaces.”

-Mellon Hall is in the final stage of a transformation that re-establishes this multipurpose building as the academic, social, and creative heart of the Annapolis campus.
+Mellon Hall has completed a stunning transformation that re-establishes this iconic building as the academic, social, and creative heart of the Annapolis campus.

 Daniel Rodriguez SF15; SFGI17